bbatsov/emacsredux/_posts/2013-04-18-evaluate-emacs-lisp-in-the-minibuffer.markdown

 ---
 layout: post
-title: "Evaluate Emacs Lisp in the minibuffer"
+title: "Evaluate Emacs Lisp in the Minibuffer"
 date: 2013-04-18 14:44
 comments: true
 tags:
 - Utilities
+- Emacs Lisp
+- Paredit
 ---

 The Emacs Lisp interpreter's integration with Emacs is pervasive.
 One